frobware/autoprat/README.md

 ## All Options

 ### Repository
-- `-r, --repo <REPO>` - GitHub repository in format 'owner/repo' (required when using numeric PR arguments or no PR arguments)
+- `-r, --repo <REPO>` - GitHub repository in format 'owner/repo' (can specify multiple to query across repositories)

 ### Positional Arguments
 - `[PRS]...` - Focus on specific PRs by number or URL (can specify multiple)